mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 If running this in a single node environment, use the file named full-eclipse-data.json for the examples.
 It makes performing the examples significantly easier.
 Plus, the examples were designed for that purpose.
 A cross-cluster implementation will be implemented later.
 Will require copying the work done to the other clusters. <br>
 The file named full-eclipse-data.json has all of the data we're going to use.
 It is found [here]([https://github.com/mr1716/Elastic-Certified-Engineer-Exam-8.1/blob/main/solar_eclipse_2024.json](https://github.com/mr1716/Elastic-Certified-Engineer-Exam-8.1/blob/main/example-date/full-eclipse-data.json)) <br>

 To find the data broken down by state into each line, check out the file unique-clusters.json [here](https://github.com/mr1716/Elastic-Certified-Engineer-Exam-8.1/blob/main/example-date/unique-clusters.json) <br> The benefit of this is that is broken down by each state each line.
 DO NOT attempt to upload this as 1 file.
-It is meant to be used to upload 1 line per cluster and provide the benfits of cross cluster search. <br>
+It is meant to be used to upload 1 line per cluster and provide the benefits of cross cluster search. <br>

 #### To upload this into elasticsearch, run: <br>
  curl -k -u "elastic:Password01" -s -H "Content-Type: application/x-ndjson" -XPUT localhost:9200/totality_info/_bulk --data-binary "@full-eclipse-data.json"; echo